-These surprises usually come in conjunction with an emergency room, hospital visit, or hospital stay.
+These surprises usually come with an emergency room, hospital visit, or hospital stay.
 Thank goodness help is on the way.
 The federal government has passed The No Surprises Act to help protect people with health coverage through insurance plans from these surprise bills.

 There are times when patients forgo necessary medical care in fear that they will be hit with a nasty surprise bill they can’t afford.
 This can lead to worsening health conditions and complications.